cesarmacias/snmp-colect/README.md

 - add convert string response to number
 - add input of list of hosts from text file, each IP by line

+Version 1.3a
+- add script to read mysql list of hosts as roadmap to principal script

 Requests:
 - list of hosts can be a SQL to database
 - list of hosts can be stdin (to execute from result of another script)